DataDog/documentation/content/en/tracing/custom_instrumentation/agent_customization.md

 ## Modifying Spans with the Datadog Tracer

-Some tracing libraries are extensible.
+While this page deals with modifying data once it has reached the Datadog Agent, some tracing libraries are extensible.
 You can write a custom post-processor to intercept spans and adjust or discard them accordingly (for example, based on a regular expression match).
-See the following examples:
+View the Custom Instrumentation documentation for your language for more information.

 * Java: [TraceInterceptor interface][8]
 * Ruby: [Processing Pipeline][9]